 If you’re registering a car in Texas, chances are the Department of Public Safety (DPS) to go through the process of Texas Emissions testing.
-The emissions test is one half of your vehicle inspection.
+The emissions test is one-half of your vehicle inspection.
 The other half is a safety inspection to check that all the outer parts of your vehicle are working correctly.
 The emissions test can be confusing, especially if the mechanic finds a problem with your vehicle.
-We’re going to break it down piece-by-piece so you know exactly getting an emissions test means for you and your vehicle.
+We’re going to break it down piece-by-piece so you know exactly what getting an emissions test means for you and your vehicle.

 WHAT IS EMISSION TESTING?
-So what is an vehicle emissions test (smog check)?
+So what is a vehicle emissions test (smog check)?
 This test is used to test your car’s emissions to make sure your car isn’t smogging up the air quality and causing air pollution.
 When you take your vehicle in to get an inspection, the emissions test will be part of the entire testing process.
-Besides making sure all your gizmos and gadgets are working properly, your car (depending on the model year) will have one of two types of emissions inspections ran on it.
+Besides making sure all your gizmos and gadgets are working properly, your car (depending on the model year) will have one of two types of emissions inspections run on it.
 These tests determine if your car’s emissions are up to environmental carbon monoxide standards.
 Let’s discuss which test you’ll get when you take your car to be inspected.

 THE ON-BOARD DIAGNOSTICS: SECOND GENERATION (OBDII) TEST The On-Board Diagnostics: Second Generation (or OBDII for those in the know) test, is done on motor vehicles whose model year is 1996 or newer.
 It is a computerized part of your car that monitors your emissions, so while you’re driving around, it’s keeping records of what’s happening.